 The winter of 2015 -2016 gave fluctuating temperatures and was no where near as cold as the winter of 2014-2015.
 The early winter was quite mild with more rain than snow until January, hence the water levels relatively high in January.
 Most of the winter's snow came in February with one major snowstorm of 50cm!
 Mild weather in March during which most of the snow melted resulted in an early spring thaw.
 As a result our spring high was in late March and early April and water levels were quite high and would have resulted in some flooding, except the high occurred while the lake was still frozen.
 The "ice off" in 2016 was on April 5 so the lake was frozen for a relatively short period.
 After April the drought began.
 RVCA issued a drought conditions advisory in May and expanded that to a moderate to severe drought condition statement in late June for the entire Rideau valley watershed.
 This statement was increased to severe in August and remained in effect until December when it was downgraded to “moderate”.
 It explains why our water levels dropped so significantly since April.
 There was little or no flow in Otter Creek throughout the summer and virtually all of our inflow streams were dry.
 The total rainfall for the summer of 2016 was less than 300 mm whereas in 2015 it was almost 600 mm.
 Also we had 15 days of temperatures above 30 degrees Celsius in 2016, more than three times the number of +30 degree days we had in 2015.
 On a +30 degree day the evaporation rate for a lake can be as high as 2.5 cm (1 inch).
 With the rain and snow we received in October and November there was some recovery in water level.
 RVCA’s drought conditions statement was downgraded to minor in mid January, 2017.

 The graph on the right shows the lake level from January 2017 to the present.
 Again the “error bars” represent maximum and minimum water levels for each measurement period.
 The yellow reference line on the graph indicates the median water level of 124.82 MASL and the green reference line represents RVCA’s 1:2 year flood level.
 The graph also includes rainfall amounts since the latter has a very significant effect on water levels.
 As can be seen, our maximum low occurred in October 2016 and the lake level then began to recover with the significant rain and snow we received in November and December.
 The lake level continued to rise throughout the winter months, a winter that overall was quite mild with an average snowfall and fluctuating temperatures.
 With the snow melt and significant rain in April it looked as if our spring “high” was reached in mid April when the water level exceeded RVCA’s 1:2 year flood level of125.17 MASL.
 However, that was not the case since following the incredible rain event in early May when we received over 100 mm of rain in 2 days the lake rose to levels we have not seen since water levels in Otter Lake began being recorded.
 On May 9th. there was only 16 inches of air space at the culvert on Otter Lake Road.
 So in the first 2 weeks of May there would have been considerable flooding of low lying areas and access roads.
 Other lakes in the region suffered the same fate.
 The situation on Bob’s lake (the major source of the Tay River) was particularly serious until Parks Canada opened the dam at Boilingbroke and transferred the problem downstream to Christie Lake and the town of Perth.
 With only 60mm of rain in June, water levels in Otter Lake began to decline as can be seen form the graph.
 Unfortunately July and August were both extremely wet months (170 mm of rain in July and 150 mm in August) so lake levels began to rise once again.
 Our driest (and hottest) month of the entire summer was September with only 30 mm of rain and several days with temperatures of 30 degrees.
-Water levels dropped significantly,but mot to the levels experienced in the fall of 2016.
-Overall the summer of 2017 was the exact opposite of 2016 Are we witnessing first hand the effects of climate change?
+As a result water levels dropped significantly, but not to the levels experienced in the fall of 2016.
+Overall the summer of 2017 was the exact opposite of 2016.
+Are we witnessing first hand the effects of climate change?
 With the very cold weather we had in December 2017 the lake was frozen over by Christmas ,much earlier than usual.
 Most of our snow was gone by mid March so the water level in April and May represented the Spring "high",The "ice off"in 2018 was not until May 1st, much later than in pervious years.
 In mid June our very.hot and dry summer began.with little significant rainfall and several days with temperatures in the mid 30 degree range, hence there was a lot of water loss from the lake due to evaporation.
-Nonetheless water levels are not as low as they were in the fall of 2016.
+As a result the water level was quite low by the end of August and with little significant rainfall in September water levels continued to drop.
+However with more rain in October and significant snowfall in mid November (most of which melted quite rapidly) along with considerable rainfall, water levels are beginning to rise.